thegdyne/cdd/SPEC.md

 A software development methodology where:

-1. **The contract is the goal** â€” Before any code, define what success looks like
+1. **The contract is the goal** — Before any code, define what success looks like
-2. **Tests are embedded** â€” The contract carries its own verification
+2. **Tests are embedded** — The contract carries its own verification
-3. **Output is diagnostic** â€” Test results show actual vs expected with full context
+3. **Output is diagnostic** — Test results show actual vs expected with full context
-4. **Iteration is fast** â€” Run tests, see failures, apply fixes, repeat
+4. **Iteration is fast** — Run tests, see failures, apply fixes, repeat

 This applies to any software project.